canonical/docker-snap/README.md

 newgrp docker
 ```

-* You will also need to disable and re-enable the `docker` snap if you added the group while it was running.
+* Disable and re-enable the `docker` snap if you added the group while Docker Engine was running:

 ```shell
 sudo snap disable docker